cathalgking/cking-portfolio/index.md

 My early training during my bachelor's degree gave me a solid foundation in mathematics, physics, molecular biology and pedagogy.
 Valuable experience was gained in the secondary education sector and subsequently at a service based biotech company where I moved toward the data science field.
 In August 2018, I graduated with a MSc in Computational Genomics.
 The degree centred on the Python and R programming languages and included computational techniques to analyse and visualise large cohorts of datasets; not only in the bioinformatics domain but in any sub division of 'big data'.

 My main interests in data science include machine learning, neural networks and data visualisation.
-Feel free to check out my YouTube channel which shows some of my visualisations.
+Feel free to contact me to find out more or check out my YouTube channel which shows some of my visualisations.

 <!-- **Twitter: [@cking](https://twitter.com/strnr)**   -->
 <!-- **Email:** `echo wvtufqifo@hnbjm.dpn | tr '[b-{' '[a-z]'` -->